Provider Frequently Asked Questions

 ArrowForward

-TAF accepts referrals from reimbursement services providers.
-Reimbursement services providers can refer a patient by visiting enroll.tafcares.org and selecting the appropriate disease program.
-There, they can click “Apply,” and select “I’m a reimbursement services provider.”
+TAF accepts referrals from reimbursement service providers.
+Reimbursement service providers can refer a patient by visiting enroll.tafcares.org and selecting the appropriate disease program.
+There, they can click “Apply,” and select “I’m a reimbursement service provider.”

 Processing/Billing Information